You can write 'cannot', can't you?

 There can/may/might be a problem.

-in past tense, your only solution is to use can/may/might combined with a present perfect.
+in past tense, your only solution is to use could/may/might combined with a present perfect.

 There could/may/might have been a problem.